Mintbase/mintbase-js/packages/sdk/src/mint/README.md

 - **amount (optional):** This is the number of copies of the token that you want to mint.
 If not provided, only one copy will be minted.

 - **noMedia (optional):** This is a flag that indicates whether the token will be minted without any associated media.
+If set to true, the token can be minted without any media.

+However, if the `media` field in the `reference` object is null and `noMedia` is not set to true, the mint method will throw an error.

+If `noMedia` is set to true and the `media` field in the `reference` object is not null, the token will be minted with the provided media.

-If set to true, the token will be minted without any media, which may cause issues with some wallets that expect media to be associated with tokens.
+Essentially, `noMedia` acts as a confirmation for minting a token without media.
+This may cause issues with some wallets that expect media to be associated with tokens.

+Similar logic applies to `noReference` for minting without a reference.

 - **noReference (optional):** This is a flag that indicates whether the token will be minted without any reference to an external resource.
 If set to true, the token will be minted without any reference.